lubianat/quali_phd/manuscript.md

 The Wikidata Bib system was devised originally to allow an overview of the fields of cell classification and biocuration.
 However, during the process, it was also repurposed for biocuration of new cell classes in Wikidata.
-By fast-tracking the reading of new articles, Wikidata Bib enables an efficient parsing of the literature, and, thus, the identification of previously uncatalogued cell types.
+By fast-tracking the reading of new articles, Wikidata Bib enables an efficient parsing of the literature and, thus, the identification of previously uncatalogued cell types.

-Articles read with Wikidata Bib were screened for the mention of cell types absent from Wikidata.
+Articles read with Wikidata Bib were screened to mention cell types absent from Wikidata.
-As discussed on the chapter about the concept of cell type, we considered as a "cell type" as as any class of cells described by a domain expert with evidence of reality of its instances.
+As discussed in the chapter about the concept of cell type, we considered a "cell type" as any class of cells described by a domain expert with evidence of the reality of its instances.
 When a mention of such a class appears in an article, I first verify Wikidata for the existence of a related class.
-If it is absent from the platform , I enter a class name, alongside a superclass, and a QID in a Google Spreadsheet, as shown in Figure @fig:biocuration_of_cells.
+If it is absent from the platform, I enter a class name, alongside a superclass, and a QID in a Google Spreadsheet, as shown in Figure @fig:biocuration_of_cells.

-The information from the spreadsheet is pulled by a python script, and processed locally with a series of dictionaries that match common terms to Wikidata IDs.
+The information from the spreadsheet is pulled by a python script and processed locally with a series of dictionaries that match common terms to Wikidata IDs.
-In the example shown in Figure @fig:biocuration_of_cells, the string "endothelial cell" was matched against a manually curated dictionary to the wikidata entry [Q11394395](https://www.wikidata.org/wiki/Q11394395), the representation of that concept on Wikidata.
+In the example shown in Figure @fig:biocuration_of_cells, the string "endothelial cell" was matched against a manually curated dictionary to the Wikidata entry [Q11394395](https://www.wikidata.org/wiki/Q11394395), the representation of that concept on Wikidata.
 After reconciling the data, the script uses the Wikidata Integrator python package [@url:https://github.com/SuLab/WikidataIntegrator] to insert the new entries on the Wikidata database.
 The code for integrating a Google Spreadsheet to Wikidata is available at https://github.com/lubianat/wikidata_cell_curation.